programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 ## Using Natural Language Processing

 This lesson presents a reproducible workflow for interpreting AI tool licence agreements through Natural Language Processing (NLP): the field of digital research involving interaction between computers and human language (Stryker & Holdsworth, n.d.).
 NLP encompasses tasks such as text analysis, translation, and parts-of-speech tagging, used here to extract key terms and clauses in AI terms and conditions.
 This informs the construction of a dictionary of ‘red flags’ from licence conditions, and provides a walkthrough for you to develop institutional AI preparedness, alongside extant guidance (Colavizza & Jaillant, 2026).
-Our lesson focuses on terms associated with AI tool use, however connects these issues to broader contracts and licences negotiated by libraries, for instance literature review services and database agreements.
+Our lesson focuses on terms associated with AI tool use, however connects these issues to broader contracts and licences negotiated by libraries, for instance database agreements.

 This process included reading current guidance in approaching AI licences (JiSC, n.d.; Holt & Kefalea, 2025), as well as extracting common AI-related terms found in the [ESAC Initiative’s registry of open licence agreements](https://esac-initiative.org/about/transformative-agreements/agreement-registry/).
-Therefore, our dictionary, accessible as part of this lesson through Zenodo [^1], attempts to fit such contractual language closely.
-Without tailoring NLP approaches, we risk extracting non-relevant language, instead of interpreting potentially problematic language associated with AI use.
-Though reiteratively refined, our dictionary is likely to still extract some non-relevant clauses, and may not generalise to every AI licence, which forms one limitation of this lesson.
+Therefore, our dictionary, accessible as part of this lesson through Zenodo [^1], attempts to closely fit with current contractual language.
+Without this tailoring of NLP approaches, we risk extracting non-relevant language, instead of interpreting potentially problematic terms associated with extractive or risky AI use.

+Though reiteratively refined, our dictionary is likely to still extract some non-relevant clauses, and will not fully generalise to every AI licence, due to variability, forming one limitation of this lesson.
 The ESAC agreements used to construct our NLP dictionary are from non-AI providers, instead they consist mainly of publishing contracts from the [Association of Computing Machinery](https://www.acm.org), [University of Cambridge Press](https://www.cambridge.org), [Royal Society](https://royalsocietypublishing.org) and [emerald publishing](https://www.emerald.com).
 That said, ESAC’s registry of licence agreements ranges in geographical jurisdiction and provides a way to generalise our dictionary construction beyond a purely Anglo-American context.

-Lastly, this lesson returns to the Authors’ own positionality and intellectual property expertise, and provides human translations for a sample of extracted clauses.
+Lastly, this lesson ends with a discusson from the Authors’ own positionality and intellectual property expertise, by providing human translations for a sample of our extracted clauses.
 This not only evaluates our NLP approach, considering whether returned terms and conditions are truly red flags, but offers a reflective review of the process and legalistic terms surrounding AI use within libraries.

 ## Some Disclaimers …

 #### This is not legal advice

-We do not intend for this lesson to be seen as legal advice, but instead hope it informs critical engagement with AI, within humanities research and libraries, especially around outstanding risks in terms of: institutional compliance, tool cost, warranties, indemnities and liability.
+We do not intend for this lesson to be seen as legal advice, but instead hope it informs critical engagement with AI, within humanities research and libraries, especially around outstanding risks from: institutional compliance, tool cost, warranties, indemnities and liability.
 Therefore, this lesson does, and should not, replace local expertise from copyright officers or IP managers, or anyone else working to advise staff, students and organisations on licences in a professional capacity.
 Instead, this lesson offers a compliant way of siphoning down complex legal documents into structured data for specialist human review.

 #### Legal jurisdictions, terms and transferability

-In reviewing our own positionality, we find certain legal concepts to be heavily Anglo-American centered, such as Fair Dealing as a copyright exception (UK Government, 2021).
+In reviewing our own positionality, we also find certain legal concepts to be heavily Anglo-American centered, such as Fair Dealing as a copyright exception (UK Government, 2021).
 However, where possible, we seek to connect these understandings with other geographies.
 We also draw on AI tool licence agreements from tool providers outside of the UK and America as case examples, notably [Transkribus](https://www.transkribus.org), which is maintained and developed by the Austrian-based academic cooperative [Recognising and Enriching Archival Documents](https://www.transkribus.org/about).

 The licences marketed to the University of Buffalo and Birmingham differ, due to their legal jurisdictions.
 This constructs a comparative dataset, important in light of increasing internationalism and collaboration, global library infrastructure and wider challenges from AI misuse, also contended with by multi-national organisations such as [AI4LAM](https://sites.google.com/view/ai4lam).